All Episodes

 Well, you wouldn't want to want people to starve in the streets, would you?

-Or church lady stuff, right?
+Church lady stuff, right?

-And I think it's important to be patient.
+So people are propagandized, and I think it's important to be patient.

 I do.

-So how do you influence people to give up their addiction to pretty pretty violence and learn to become moral?
+So how do you influence people to give up their addiction to pretty, pretty violence and learn to become moral?

-Well, because they don't listen to reason.
+Well, because they don't listen to reason, it's a carrot and a stick.

 I do the right thing as much as reasonably possible without masochism, or at least not too much.

-I have love, purpose, self-esteem, I sleep well at night, exercise.
+I have love, purpose, self-esteem.

 I'm a happy, healthy, productive guy.